 Is lipodystrophy a serious health problem?

 It can be.
-Too much fat gain in the abdominal cavity can increase the risk of heart attack and diabetes.
+Too much fat gain can increase the risk of heart disease and diabetes.

-Fat gain in the breasts can be painful.
-Buffalo humps may cause headaches and problems with breathing.
+Fat gain in the breasts can be painful, and some types of fat gain may cause problems with breathing or other body functions.

 Can lipodystrophy be cured?

 Unfortunately, there isn’t a cure for lipodystrophy.
 More research is needed to understand the cause of lipodystrophy in people with HIV and to find a cure for the condition.
 However, there are ways to manage lipodystrophy.